 Will switching to backpack vacuums (from uprights) make cleaners more productive?

-According to ISSA’s 612 Cleaning Times, a backpack vacuum cleans a 10,000 sq. ft. facility in one hour when used with a cleaning system, versus three hours with a dual motor upright.
+According to The Official ISSA Cleaning Times, a backpack vacuum cleans a 13,043 sq. ft. facility in one hour when used with a cleaning system, versus four hours with an upright.

 Plus, a ProTeam backpack is 43% more efficient than a commercial upright vacuum, so not only does the backpack improve speed, but also effectiveness.